ian0671/COMPSCI-532-Tor-Network-Node-Analysis/README.md

 # COMPSCI 532
-This is the group project repository for COPSCI 532.
+This is the group project repository for COMPSCI 532.